contentful/contentful-merge/README.md

 - Changes of type `deleted` include `changeType` and `entity`, as seen above.

-- Changes of change type `changed` include an additional property `patch`, with an array of patch operations where content differs between environments.
+- Changes of type `changed` include an additional property `patch`, with an array of patch operations where content differs between environments.

 - Changes of change type `added` include an additional property `data` property with the usual Contentful entry payload.